astagi/YMCA/README.md

 - clean:        Deletes files created during the build.

-- sign:         Generate a signed package.
+- signed:       Generate a signed package.

 - upload:       Uploads the last debug apk on an attached Android device.
 Set DEVICE to a specified target, or to ALL for every device attached.